Strategic Initiatives and the Process for Public Participation

 Rutland Regional conducts needs assessments on an ongoing basis with the community, patients, and area physicians using focus groups, market research surveys and structured interviews.
 Most recently there have been focus groups for cardiology patients, surgical patients, women’s health patients and patients with chronic health conditions.
 Less formal methods of input are anonymous suggestion boxes in the facility, the patient satisfaction survey tools, and general communication methods of telephonic and written correspondence.
 Finally, many staff and leaders are involved in local, regional and statewide coalitions, collaboratives and committees of other organizations, where we learn about trends and issues of interest or concern to bring back to our hospital and review in the context of our community and our health system.

 Rutland Regional organizes and conducts periodic community health needs assessments in collaboration with state and local health service agencies.
 These comprehensive assessments have been completed five (5) times since 1997, and are now undertaken every three (3) years.
-The next assessment will be completed and reported out in 2015.
+The next assessment will be completed and reported out in October of 2015.

 The process for the community health needs assessment includes five (5) phases: